sajeebchandradas/Fallback_Webcaching_NGINX_E-Commerce_LCSS_TH_Cologne/README.md

-# 🧊 Fallback by Means of Web Caching using NGINX Sidecar
+# 🧊 Fallback by Means of Web Caching using NGINX Sidecar.

 ## 📘 Overview